Iran approves 7 for presidential vote, bars Rouhani allies - WTMJ

 “I have done my duty before God and the dear nation, and I am satisfied,” Larijani wrote on Twitter.
 “Thank you to all those who expressed their gratitude and I hope you will participate in the elections for the promotion of an Islamic Iran.”

+Ali Motahari, Larijani’s brother-in-law and a former lawmaker, separately wrote on Twitter that the Guardian Council rejected him because his daughter lives in the U.S.

+Within Iran, candidates exist on a political spectrum that broadly includes hard-liners who want to expand Iran’s nuclear program and confront the world, moderates who hold onto the status quo and reformists who want to change the theocracy from within.
+Those calling for radical change find themselves blocked from even running for office by the Guardian Council, which also refuses to allow women to run, citing Iran’s constitution.

-Also barred was former hard-line President Mahmoud Ahmadinejad and Rouhani’s senior Vice President Eshaq Jahangiri, a reformist.
+Also barred Tuesday was former hard-line President Mahmoud Ahmadinejad.
 Ahmadinejad ignored a warning from Khamenei in 2017 and registered, only to be rejected then as well by the Guardian Council, a 12-member panel under Khamenei.
+Ahmadinejad maintains a following in Iran due to his populist policies and has threatened to boycott the election if he wasn’t allowed to run.

 During an earlier session of parliament Tuesday, lawmaker Ahmad Alirezabeigi described Ahmadinejad’s home as being “under siege” by security forces since the day before.
 He also warned that the decision would suppress turnout.
 Iran’s theocracy since its 1979 Islamic Revolution has based its legitimacy in part on turnout in elections.